Find below clear, honest and transparent advice on our pricing structure

 Introduction to the TVSS Price Guide

-Below our up-to-date Price Guide for 2022.
+Below our up-to-date Price Guide for 2023.
 It is very important you read the price guide very carefully, because skin surgery is complex and not all lesions can be priced the same.
 However, we have tried to include most situations below and you should be able to get a pretty good idea of the cost.
 Please note, returning patients get the consultation with Dr Kittel for free.
 This also includes previous vasectomy patients, that paid for the procedure themselves.
+We are taking great care to try to ensure prices are updated regularly.
+We aim for 99% of our prices to be correct.
+Occasionally we may forget to update a price, so please let us know when it happens.

 Transparent affordable pricing is our mission